Return to Index

 - Keep recent pictures or videos of your loved one.

-- Learn about your neighborhood, focusing on places that may be harmful to your loved one, like rivers, steep hills, or congested intersections.
+- Learn about your neighborhood, focusing on places that may be harmful, such as rivers, steep hills, or congested intersections.

 - Register your loved one with MedicAlert + Alzheimer's Association Safe Return program.
 This program offers benefits like providing an ID bracelet, storing information and photos in a national database, and notifying you if your loved one has been found.

-- Look into GPS devices that your loved one can wear.
+- Look into wearable GPS devices.
 These devices send wireless signals to a web program, providing you with information about your loved one's location.

 - Reviewer: Michael Woods, MD